wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.3.5 =
+- Added an extra check for the membership level data on the registration form.

 = 3.3.4 =
 - If you are editing the post protection settings of a post that belongs to a protected category, it will now show a message in the protection settings box to let you know.
 - Improved nonce check with the protection settings saving functionality.